mpc-bioinformatics/unbeQuant/README.md

 UnbeQuant organizes all its results into a single output folder.
 You can define the location of this folder using `--main_outdir`.
 The results are structured by the following:

 * Conversion and Identification results from [ProtGraph/ProGFASTAGen](https://github.com/mpc-bioinformatics/ProGFASTAGen)
-* XIC-Extraction results from [XIC-Extractor](https://github.com/mpc-bioinformatics/xic-extractor) as well ass
+* XIC-Extraction results from [XIC-Extractor](https://github.com/mpc-bioinformatics/xic-extractor) as well as
 * UnbeQuant results in the folder `quantification` (This contains un-/identified features and linked features between multiple runs)